 “I wouldn’t have been able to go semi-viral if I didn’t have people in my corner pushing me to write that article,” she recalled.

-Ervin ultimately says through her words, her writings and her podcast — where she shares personal experiences and discusses issues like body shaming, LGBTQ+ rights and gun violence — she hopes to pay it forward and inspire other young creatives to challenge the status quo.
+Ervin ultimately says through her words, her writings and her podcast — where she shares personal experiences and discusses issues like body shaming, LGBTQIA+ rights and gun violence — she hopes to pay it forward and inspire other young creatives to challenge the status quo.

 “It doesn’t have to be speaking out all the time,” she said.
 “It can be simple actions.
 I want to see people empowered to fight for issues that they believe in.”